KM3NeT/OrcaNet/docs/modifiers.rst

     from orcanet.core import Organizer

     orga = Organizer(output_folder, list_file)
-    xs, mc_info = orga.io.get_batch()
+    info_blob = orga.io.get_batch()

-This will be exactly what is fed into your modifier when OrcaNet is run, so testing your new modifier on these will allow you to make sure it works.
+This will be exactly what is fed into your modifier when OrcaNet is run, so testing your new modifier on these will allow you to make sure they work.

 Label modifier
 --------------
-The label modifier is used to generate the labels for the model from the ``mc_info`` data of the h5 input files.
+The label modifier is used to generate the labels for the model from the ``y_values`` data of the h5 input files.
 Unless the label for the model is directly stored in the h5py files, the definition of a label modifier is mandatory.